 Phil Suderman — you just couldn’t ask for any better instructors.

 “As an underwater welder and hopefully later an inspector, I’m looking at making really good money for a while, because it’s dangerous work, but I’m up for it.
 The demand for both underwater welders and inspectors is great and there are so many professional avenues I can take.
 I could work pipelines underwater, weld under drilling rigs, work in a shipyard or do underwater bridge inspections.
 Probably 70% of underwater welding work is in the Gulf of Mexico, but the rest is all around the world, and who knows where that might lead?

 “I’m really comfortable with my career choice — I’ll always have a job.”

-Mike Reinhardt is earning the Welding Technology Certificate, with all three specializations of shielded metal arc, gas tungsten arc and gas metal arc, at Eastfield College.
-He plans to complete the associate degree in Welding Technology at Mountain View College, currently the only DCCCD college offering that program.
+Mike Reinhardt is earning the Welding Technology Certificate, with all three specializations of shielded metal arc, gas tungsten arc and gas metal arc.
+He plans to complete an associate degree in Welding Technology.